kasungayan/MSOM/README.md

-# MSOM: An Interpretable Machine Learning Approach to Predicting Customer Behavior on JD.com
+An Interpretable Machine Learning Approach to Predicting Customer Behavior on JD.com